worldbank/GEE_Zonal/README.md

 cat = Catalog()
 ```

-Pandas Data Frame of the Earth Engine data catalog, retrieved from [Earth-Engine-Datasets-List](https://github.com/samapriya/Earth-Engine-Datasets-List) and saved to src folder:
+The catalog contains a *dataset* variable - a pandas Data Frame of the Earth Engine data catalog - retrieved from [Earth-Engine-Datasets-List](https://github.com/samapriya/Earth-Engine-Datasets-List) and also saved in the src folder.

 ```python
 cat.datasets